 Your week’s pay should be what you were paid per week at the time you were made redundant.
-This has a redundancy cap of £538.
-As a result, the maximum statutory redundancy payment is £16,140.
+This has a redundancy cap which changes each year as a result.
+The maximum statutory redundancy payment also changes each year.

 If your contract states, weekly pay should include regular overtime pay, along with bonuses and regular commission.

-In the situation your earnings vary week by week, then an average of the 12-week period prior to your redundancy should be applied instead.
+In the situation your earnings vary week by week, then an average of your pay should be applied instead.

 Is my redundancy payment taxed?